 - 1 teaspoon salt

-- 2 tablespoons fresh herbs (omit if you don’t have any)
+- 2 tablespoons fresh herbs or 2 teaspoons dried (omit if you don’t have any)

 - 3/4 cup warm water

-- 2 cans diced tomatoes, fire roasted is preferred
+- 1 can diced tomatoes, fire-roasted is preferred

 - 3 cloves garlic